numtel/serverobject/README.md

 Instance properties are copied from the server on construction, method calls, and any callbacks.
 On method calls, instance properties from the client are copied to the server.

+Prototype functions and object properties prefixed with an underscore will be considered private and unavailable through the instance proxy object.

+#### ServerObject.allow()

     ServerObject.allow({
       key: {
         ref: reference,